The Springs Resort & Spa, Costa Rica

 1

-Yes, the resort describes its hot springs day pass as a two-day pass, with entry after 8:00 AM and closing at 10:00 PM each day.
-Check the official page for current terms and seasonal variations.
+The Springs sells its hot springs access as a two-day pass, with entry after 8 AM and closing at 10 PM each day.
+This allows visitors to split time across two afternoons rather than spending a full day at once.
+Check the official website for current terms and pricing, as details can vary by season.

 2